banta/wait-dialog/README.md

 Add the following to your app/assets/application.js file in the manifest section:

-//= require jquery.sliders
+//= require wait-dialog

-Then add the following to your app/assets/application.css file in the manifest seciton:

-*= require jquery.sliders

-Finally, follow the example & instructions on the jQuery Sliders Project Page for details on usage of the jQuery plugin itself.
+Finally, follow the example and instructions on the [waitDialog.js Page](https://github.com/Banta/waitDialog.js) for details on usage of the waitDialog plugin itself.

 ## Contributing